What are Scalable Vector Graphic (SVG) files?

-SVG file are fantastic to use for cutting files for electronic cutting machines like the Brother Scan N Cut, Cricut Maker and Explorer Air 2 or Cameo Silhouette to mention just a few of the main stream home/hobby crafting machines.
-I have a Scan N Cut but would love a Cricut Maker as well.
-Umm is that just plain greedy???
+SVG files are fantastic to use for cutting files for electronic cutting machines like the Brother Scan N Cut, Cricut Maker and Explorer Air 2 or Cameo Silhouette to mention just a few of the mainstream home/hobby crafting machines.
+I have a Scan N Cut and a Cricut Maker as well.

-This is my Scan N Cut ~ I was super excited the day it arrived!
+This is my first Scan N Cut ~ I was super excited the day it arrived!

 I LOVE these machines!
 They can help you create amazing projects in all types of materials.
 The only limitation is YOUR imagination.
 Err….and if you are bit concerned that imagination is lacking just look around…there is so much creativity out there and people who are happy to share their ideas.

 Now ~ back on topic.
 Personally I find SVG file’s are one of the handiest types files in the creative world.
 All the machines mentioned above have their own branded file extensions for example .fcm which can be used and created in the Brother Canvas Workspace software designed specifically for the Scan N Cut.

 While they can all be self sufficient within their own software the really exciting thing is they can all use the SVG file extension too!
 This makes it so easy to purchase ready made SVG cutting files that you find online OR find software (there are lots of software programs) to create or edit to create your own amazingly creative projects.

 Software I use includes Sure Cuts A Lot 5 (SCAL5), Inkscape, Canvas Workspace and Design Space.
 All enable you to upload SVG files, alter SVG files AND create from scratch files for your cutting machine.